Updated on 9/13/2022

 To sum it all up, if you’re part of the LGBTQIA+ community and struggling with your mental health and wellbeing, LGBTQIA+ friendly therapy can change your life for the better.
 Affirming therapy can help you feel proud to be LGBTQIA+, and an LGBTQIA+ friendly therapist can help you navigate your life struggles, making you a more confident and mentally resilient person.

 It may take a couple of tries to find the LGBTQIA+ friendly therapist who’s best for you, but don’t give up.
+Individual therapy can be intimidating the first time around, so you can also find a therapist that conducts group therapy, couples therapy, or family therapy sessions.
+In case you can’t meet with your therapist in person, we also have online therapy services.
 Once you find your match, it’ll be well worth it.